PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 Reasoners (e.g. HermiT, Pellet, ELK), when applied to OWL ontologies, enforce data quality rules using logical axioms defined in the ontology.

 #### 5.8.6 Use of SHACL
 OWL and SHACL are both part of the same linked data ecosystem.
-Both OWL and SHACL use graph‑shaped RDF data.
+Both OWL and SHACL use graph‑shaped RDF data and are open standards, which allows them to be used across tools and vendors.
 However there are differences.
-  1. Both OWL and SHACL are open standards, which allows them to be used across tools and vendors.
-  2. OWL operates under the open world assumption (OWA), and SHACL under the closed world assumption (CWA).
+  1. OWL operates under the open world assumption (OWA), and SHACL under the closed world assumption (CWA).
-  3. OWL is descriptive, while SHACL is prescriptive.
+  2. OWL is descriptive, while SHACL is prescriptive.
-  4. OWL can be used for reasoning, and SHACL can be used for validation.
+  3. OWL can be used for reasoning, and SHACL can be used for validation.

 SHACL shapes are a closed world complement to OWL and are used to enforce constraints on modelling patterns and individuals in the ontology.
 These constraints for example 1) make relations and its cardinalities explicit and 2) can be used for automated validation of each RDF instance in the ontology.
 SHACL shapes developed for reference ontologies or modelling patterns may be shared artefacts.